 The project consists of a short film, a body of text, and wristwatches containing, or, made from precious metals acquired through the black and grey market.

-Commission by arebyte Gallery, coming soon.
+Commission by arebyte Gallery.